Questions? Email email@example.com or call (978)258-8360.

 Join us for a complimentary tour of the nearby REG Biorefinery immediately following the event.
 Transportation to be provided.

-Our featured speakers are two of the energy industry’s most knowledgeable and trusted professionals with more than four decades of experience in all aspects of the petroleum and biodiesel worlds.
+Our featured speakers are among the energy industry’s most experienced, knowledgeable and trusted professionals with in all aspects of the petroleum and biodiesel worlds.

 Paul has 30 years of petroleum and biodiesel experience and has worked for many large fuel wholesalers and refiners in an array of positions prior to starting his company 24 years ago.
 With an intimate knowledge of the national supply chain, fuel quality principals and countless premium fuel brands to his credit, he has invested two decades functioning as the NBB's petroleum liaison helping biodiesel find its rightful place in the supply chain.